jilanihammad/Uplift_App/ai_therapist_app/lib/di/events/README.md

-# Event-Driven Architecture for Authentication
+# Event-Driven Architecture for Authentication - ✅ Phase 6 Complete

-This directory contains the event-driven pattern implementation that breaks the circular dependency between `AuthService` and `OnboardingService`.
+This directory contains the **completed** event-driven pattern implementation that successfully breaks the circular dependency between `AuthService` and `OnboardingService`.
+This pattern is part of the Phase 6 dependency injection migration that has been fully implemented.

 ## Overview